Bato, Camarines Sur: History

 This town was formerly called as "Kaliligno" or "Caliligno" named by the natives that settled along the river area.

 This small village later was elevated into a status of a town under the decree of Spanish Superior Government on February 15, 1753.
 Years back, a parish was already existing which was also made under the same decree.
 This parish adopted "The Most Holy Trinity" as its patron saint.
 Its feast day is celebrated every Sunday after the Pentecost.
 The Bato is also known for its best noodles called Pansit Bato.

 Geography

+Bato is 26 km from the capital town of Pili and 476 km from the country's capital city of Manila.

 Barangays

 Bato is politically subdivided into 33 barangays.
+Each barangay consists of puroks and some have sitios.